PM ChangeAgent Commentary by Stacy Goff.

 E. Of course, all communication is supported by 5G (Fifth Generation) wireless systems.

-What are the advantages of this brave new world?
+What are the advantages of PM In The Gig Economy?

 A. Enterprises that engage proven ‘Gig Project Managers’ consistently get superior results, faster, and at lower cost.